kilroy-code/distributed-security/README.md

 ```

 There can also be teams of individuals (or even of other teams).
 A team's tag can be used to decrypt, sign, or changeMembership on any computer on which any member was created (or member of a member, etc.).

+What happens if you loose access to all your devices at once?
+No problem!
+One or more of the member tags of your individual tag can be a "recovery" tag, which is encrypted using the answer to one or more security questions.
+By calling `createTag({prompt: "some security question"})`, an application can create one or more recovery tags that consist of answers that only you would know (or the concatenation of several answers).
+The recovery tags are stored in the cloud and are generally not used.
+But if you attempt to use your individual tag on a device that is not a member of that individual tag, the system will ask the application to ask you your security question(s).
+The answers will unlock your individual tag only if the answers match what was previously encrypted, allowing you to add new devices and remove the old ones.

 ## Application Use